kubernetes-analysis/kubernetes-analysis/blog.md

 ## Training the Model

-Before starting the actual training we have to split up our input data into training and validation data sets.
+Before starting the actual training, we have to split up our input data into training and validation data sets.
 I’ve chosen to use ~80% of the data for training and 20% for validation purposes.
 We have to shuffle our input data as well to ensure that the model is not affected by ordering issues.
 The technical